schm1263/zen_lines_nft/README.md

 ### I then created a gallery meant to hold the NFT as well as any future NFT.

-### Once combined with the other smart contracts we now had a fucntioning streamlit app connected to a gallery smart contract.
+### Once combined with the other smart contracts as well as the web application code we now had a functioning streamlit app connected to a smart contract that serves as a gallery.

 ### In short it allows for a user to input a wallet address and a token URI to store the artwork in the gallery and even get appraisal information.